MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 Once you're ready with your schema, the next step is to build a MAKES index using the linked library publications.

 A best practice when designing new schemas/indexes is to first do a local build using a subset of the data you plan to index.
 This allows you to validate that the schema works and that you can query results as expected.
-In this case the data size is perfectly suited for a local build.
+For the tutorial, the data size is perfectly suited for a local build.

 In addition to this best practice guidance, local builds have a concrete limit of a maximum of 10,000 entities, so most mid-large index builds will need to be done using a cloud build.
 To learn more, follow [How to create index from MAG](how-to-create-index-from-mag.md)